melissasmso/melissasmso.github.io/_publications/thesis.md

 venue: "Stanford Digital Repository"
 link: https://purl.stanford.edu/your-thesis-link
 excerpt: >-
-  This thesis investigates how punitive attitudes shape Brazilian women’s gender policy preferences and voting behavior.
-Based on 39 interviews and a survey experiment with 1,194 observations, it shows women are broadly progressive on gender issues but split along partisan lines on punishment and abortion.
+  Currently, 19% of the women in the Brazilian Congress are part of Bolsonaro’s party, known for its anti-feminist and pro-punishment stances.
+At first, this fact seems to contradict expectations based on substantive representation.
+This concept would predict that women share similar interests and therefore would want to advance similar gender policies once in power.
+I argue that this apparent contradiction can be better explained by exploring how gender, along with punishment attitudes, interacts with voting choices, a current gap in the literature.
+This project aims to fill this gap.
+Specifically, it answers the question: *“How do attitudes towards punishment impact the gender policy preferences and voting behavior of Brazilian women?”* This mixed-methods study works with a novel data set of 39 interviews and 1,194 observations from an online survey experiment.
+The qualitative data was coded in 2 passes with NVivo, followed by analytic memoing.
+The quantitative data includes a conjoint experiment and a survey experiment, analyzed with AMCE and logistic regressions.
+The main findings indicate that Brazilian women mostly have progressive views on gender issues and demand gender policy.
+However, policy priorities vary when voting, with a division across punishment and abortion, mostly defined along partisan lines.
+This study contributes to literature on gender, punitive attitudes, and substantive representation.
 ---

 **Abstract:**